onehashai/onehash-connect/help/configure-home-view.md

 1. Under **Advanced**, click on the **Home view** dropdown and select a view.

-1. To see your changes in action, open a new Zulip tab, or use a keyboard shortcut twice to exit the settings and navigate to your home view (<kbd>Ctrl</kbd> + <kbd>[</kbd> or <kbd>Esc</kbd> if enabled).
+1. To see your changes in action, open a new OneHash Connect tab, or use a keyboard shortcut twice to exit the settings and navigate to your home view (<kbd>Ctrl</kbd> + <kbd>[</kbd> or <kbd>Esc</kbd> if enabled).